-Normally the pollutants NO2 and PM10 are assessed due to the setting of AQO levels for these, however there may be others relevant to specific developments.
-The location of receptors and the pollutants to assess should be discussed with the Environmental Health Dept prior to carrying out the assessment.

-There are generally three basic steps to an assessment:

-- 1. Assess the existing air quality situation (baseline).
+- 4.2.4 The assessment will need to compare predicted pollutant concentrations with relevant air quality objectives.
+It may be appropriate to assess levels at receptors within the new development itself if there is a likelihood of an AQO being exceeded. - 4.2.5 Normally the pollutants NO_2 , PM{10} and $PM{2.5}$ will need to be assessed, however there may be others relevant to specific developments.
+In this event it is recommended that the location of receptors and the pollutants to assess should initially be discussed with the Environmental Health Dept . - 4.2.6 There are generally three basic steps to an assessment: - 1.
+Assess the existing air quality situation (baseline).
 The baseline year should be consistent for traffic, meteorological, emissions and background data, and should normally be the previous calendar year for which data is available. - 2.
 Predict the future air quality with committed development but without the proposed development (do nothing scenario) - 3.
-Predict the future air quality with committed development and proposed development completed (do something scenario).

-Further to the quantitative assessment, a qualitative assessment of the changes should be included in the report.

-Traffic generation is a particularly important factor when considering air quality.
+Predict the future air quality with committed development and proposed development completed (do something scenario). - 4.2.7 Further to the quantitative assessment, a qualitative assessment of the changes should be included in the report. - 4.2.8 Traffic generation is a particularly important factor when considering air quality.
 It is therefore essential that there is an agreed transport assessment before carrying out the air quality assessment, the scope of which should be agreed with Essex Highways.
-The subsequent report is an opportunity to include arrangements for access by public transport, proposals to reduce distance travelled, and the extent of any significant changes in the fleet makeup as a result of the development.

-The AQA should incorporate the policy context, taking account of national and local policies, and set out the relevant air quality objectives against which the assessment will be made.

-A summary of the data input and results should be set out to allow a clear appraisal of the modelling process and assumptions made to be carried out, and all areas of uncertainty stated.
+The subsequent report is an opportunity to include arrangements for access by public transport, proposals to reduce distance travelled, and the extent of any significant changes in the fleet makeup as a result of the development. - 4.2.9 The AQA should incorporate the policy context, taking account of national and local policies, and set out the relevant air quality objectives against which the assessment will be made. - 4.2.10 A summary of the data input and results should be set out to allow a clear appraisal of the modelling process and assumptions made to be carried out, and all areas of uncertainty stated.
 Predicted levels at the modelled receptors to allow comparison of concentrations with each scenario and any assumptions made should ideally be set out in a tabular form.
 The "do something" scenario may be expressed with and without mitigation measures.
-The considerations for mitigation including when the outcome of measures may need to be modelled, are discussed in subsection 4.4.
-Table 1 provides the information to be reported.
+The considerations for mitigation, including when the outcome of measures may need to be modelled, are discussed in subsection 4.4.
+Table 1 below provides details of the information which would be expected to be reported.
+Pertinent details would depend on the nature of the proposal:

-Table 1 : Details required for an Air Quality Assessment
+Table 1 : Guidance on the contents of an Air Quality Assessment